HyperspaceApp/Hyperspace/doc/Consensus.md

 - Transaction Signatures

 The sum of all the siacoin inputs must equal the sum of all the miner fees, siacoin outputs, and file contract payouts.
 There can be no leftovers.
-The sum of all siafund inputs must equal the sum of all siafund outputs.

 Several objects have unlock hashes.
 An unlock hash is the Merkle root of the 'unlock conditions' object.
 The unlock conditions contain a timelock, a number